 Schools for the Blind

-Below are three websites of various literacy groups.
-The first is a database of information on literacy, including literacy groups, research, and ESL material.
-The second is a list of organizations focusing on people who are learning English as a second language.
-The third is a list of literacy groups from National Assessment of Adult Literacy.
+Below are two websites of various literacy groups.
+The first is a list of organizations focusing on people who are learning English as a second language.
+The second is a list of literacy groups from National Assessment of Adult Literacy.

 Description and Captioning Agencies

 Need some price quotes?
 Shop around!
 Check out the following DCMP lists for the contact information of description and captioning agencies.

 If you don't know where to turn regarding accessibility information, contact us at the Described and Captioned Media Program.
 We are a nonprofit consumer organization with an agreement with the U.S. Department of Education to select, describe, and caption educational media for K–12 students.
 We will provide you with free, objective advice and information, as well as ideas related to how to market your products to the aforementioned audience.